CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/02_INTRO_TO_JS/README.md

 }
 ```

-## Excercise
+## Your Turn!
-In the previous section, you used Scratch to design a script that grades a set of test scores.
+**Excercise 9 – Coding in JavaScript.** In the previous section, you used Scratch to design a script that grades a set of test scores.
 Now, translate that design into JavaScript.